faizalrf/documentation/parallel-replicaiton.md

 Now we can see that there are 10 transactions being grouped per Commit Group.
 This also means that we should be able to set the `slave_parallel_threads=10` safely on all the slave nodes.
 This will ensure that all the 10 threads can apply one transaction each in parallel leading to much faster replication.

-Another important point to take note here is the above measurement is beast done on expected peak load time so that we are prepared for the worst case scenario.
+Another important point to take note here is the above measurement is best done on expected peak load time so that we are prepared for the worst case scenario.

 ## Thank You!